-If you’ve been playing fantasy football for years and still haven’t tried IDP leagues, you’re leaving one of the most exciting formats on the table.
+IDP fantasy football is one of the most exciting formats in the game — and if you haven’t tried it yet, you’re leaving serious fun on the table.
 IDP — Individual Defensive Players — completely transforms how you watch NFL games.
 Suddenly, every sack, every interception, every tackle for loss matters to YOUR team.

 In this guide, we’ll break down exactly what IDP fantasy football is, how scoring works, which platforms support it, and how to get started today.